top of page

 Strengths:

 Enticing change of direction ability to cut at sharp angles without losing speed.
 Possesses surprising suddenness and long speed.
 Legit burst and acceleration to bust angles; accelerates quickly through the LOS and runs through arm tackles.
 Not much tread on the tires thanks to sharing a backfield with Jeremiyah Love.
+True big play threat.
 Pro Bowl kick returner potential.

 Weaknesses: